forkgits/flutter-debugger/README.md

 ### Integrations

-After installing the Flutter Debugger, integrate [flutter_flipperkit](https://github.com/blankapp/flutter_flipperkit) into your project to debug your application.
+After installing the Flutter™ Debugger, integrate [flutter_flipperkit](https://github.com/blankapp/flutter_flipperkit) into your project to debug your application.

 ## Related Links